plus3it/cookiecutter-tfmodule/README.md

 ## Examples

-You can find example terraform extensive modules at `https://github.com/search?q=plus3it%2Fterraform-aws-tardigrade`
+You can find example terraform modules at `https://github.com/search?q=plus3it%2Fterraform-aws-tardigrade`